abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 +                      :unique true}]]}}
 ```

-The structure of index description is exactly the same a for a field, but options in the third argument are required and contains index-specific things.
+The structure of index description is exactly the same as for a field, but options in the third argument are required and contains index-specific things.

 To make a migration and apply it to database we run: